-Level 2 NCFE CACHE Certificate in Awareness of Mental Health Problems
+Level 2 CACHE Certificate in Awareness of Mental Health Problems

-This qualification is designed for any learner that wants to raise their awareness of mental health and the problems that can cause mental health problems.
-These may be learners who wish to access this training with a view to progress to further qualifications or employment within health and social care, to complement other qualifications within apprenticeship frameworks within health or health and social care, or to develop within their current job role within health and social care.
+You may wish to access this qualification with a view to progress to further qualifications or employment within health and social care, or to develop within your current job role within health and social care.

 - Understanding mental health

 - Understanding stress

 - Understanding post-natal depression

 - Understanding bipolar disorder

 How is it assessed?

 To achieve the Level 2 Certificate in the Awareness of Mental Health Problems, you must successfully demonstrate your achievement of all the learning outcomes and assessment criteria of the units.
 This is achieved by completing assessments provided in the learning resources.
 The Level 2 Certificate in the Awareness of Mental Health Problems is internally assessed.